xianxianzhou/PrivadoID-docs/docs/quick-start-demo.md

 :::caution

-This demo is using Polygon Origin testnet.
-Go to the gear icon at the top right and ensure "Polygon Origin network" is selected instead of "Polygon Main network".
+This demo is using Uptick Origin testnet.
+Go to the gear icon at the top right and ensure "Uptick Origin network" is selected instead of "Polygon Main network".

 <div align="center">
     <img width="300" src={useBaseUrl("img/quick-start-demo/settings-Origin.jpg")}></img>